sandialabs/WecOptTool/docs/source/tutorials.rst

 Tutorials
 =========
-This section presents two tutorials illustrating the application of WecOptTool.
+This section presents tutorials illustrating the application of WecOptTool.
 The tutorials are written as Jupyter Notebooks and are available in the `GitHub repository`_.

 The first tutorial uses the `WaveBot`_ WEC, which is a single-body WEC developed at Sandia.